-This meteoric adoption prompts many questions, not the least of which is: When a patient or doctor works with a telemedicine application over the Internet, is the patient’s shared medical data secure?
+This sudden rapid adoption prompts many questions, not the least of which is: When a patient or doctor works with a telemedicine application over the Internet, is the patient’s shared medical data secure?

-In short, unfortunately, the answer to that query is – not as safe as it could or should be.
+In short, unfortunately, the answer to that question is – not as safe as it could or should be.

 So how do telemedicine platforms stack up compared to some of the most commonly used platforms where customer data moves back and forth?
 In the chart below we compare the 10 telemedicine platforms that we evaluated against five major US-based banks and Facebook’s Messenger.
 We asked three pretty basic security questions: